18F/18f.gsa.gov/_join/open-positions/acquisition-design-lead.md

 - Advocate effectively for user-centered design at all levels of the client organization, from senior leadership to agency staff.
 Explain the benefits of involving end users early and often.
 - Clearly explain the relationships among design disciplines and how each furthers our mission to other parts of TTS, to the federal government, and to the general public.
 - Design and deploy workshops that introduce agency staff to basic user-centered design principles and practices.
-- Develop initiatives for the continuous improvement of acquisitions design methods and measurement
+- Develop initiatives for the continuous improvement of acquisitions design methods and measurement.
 - Find ways to measure and share design successes (such as team health, effectiveness, or client satisfaction).
 - Share our work with the public through event speaking, blog posts, and other external activities — and encourage your team to participate.